 - Submit the application, application fee, and all transcripts to the Graduate School.

-- Notify the Public Policy department once you have applied, and send us a resume and statement expressing your reasons for wishing to take a course as a non-degree student.
+- Notify the School of Public Policy once you have applied, and send us a resume and statement expressing your reasons for wishing to take a course as a non-degree student.

 - The Public Policy Graduate Program Director determines whether you may take a Public Policy course.
-You will be notified in writing by the Graduate School and through an e-mail or telephone call from the Department.
+You will be notified in writing by the Graduate School and through an e-mail or telephone call.

 You may register online for the course(s) agreed upon by you and the Graduate Program Director during the period set aside by the Registrar for Special Student Registration (usually in late August and again in late January).
-Contact the Department prior to enrollment for any necessary registration clearances needed.
+Contact us prior to enrollment for any necessary registration clearances needed.

 Successful completion of non-degree courses does not guarantee admission to the program.